Time Management Tools To Organize Your Time Wisely

 Calendar or Reminder

 If you’re able to remember everything, you deserve a round of applause.
-I can’t, so use of the Calendar or Reminders app on my cell phone is a total lifesaver.
-I mean, let’s face it, I even have a reminder for lunch time.
+I can’t, so the Calendar or Reminders app on my cell phone is a total lifesaver.
+I mean, let’s face it, I even have a reminder to remember it’s lunchtime.

 Always have your documents accessible for editing and sharing purposes.
 They synchronize, so you avoid different versions of the same document and you see changes made in real-time.
 And if you’re hooked on using Command + S in order to save your documents, Notion lets you skip this step.

 A storage drive that stores, syncs, and keeps your files & archives so you have every one of your files handy.

 This extension is a lifesaver!
 It proofreads, revises grammatical errors, and detects plagiarism.
 You can also enjoy a desktop version.

 If you’re a copywriter or blogger, this thesaurus is your best friend.
 Download the extension for Google Chrome.
 It comes in super handy when you are grasping for words.

 To shorten long links and customize them to your liking, add this Chrome extension for easy use.

 Like Whatsapp but for work teams.
 Slack allows teams to create channels to discuss specific topics and communicate updates/statuses in real time.

 If you manage social media channels, Gain is one of the best applications (in my opinion) to plan, schedule and manage all of your social accounts and the content that will live within them.